Tag Archive : NDIS disability services

 • Going the Extra Mile

 It’s often the small gestures that stay with you, like a support worker remembering your birthday or staying late so you don’t miss an event you were excited about.
-These moments show heart.
-They turn service into something more meaningful.
+Consequently, these moments show heart and turn service into something more meaningful.

 • Community Integration Focus